mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 - The Plot Guess Feature in the MSDFit Interface is now implemented for the three models introduced in release v3.11 (MsdGauss, MsdPeters and MsdYi).
 - The ExtractMembers option in the ConvFit Interface will now function correctly for diffusion functions.
 - The ExtractMembers option is now available in the IqtFit interface.
-- The parameter ties created by the 'Constrain Intensities' option in the IqtFit interface, are now shown in the function browser.
+- The parameter ties created by the *Constrain Intensities* option in the IqtFit interface, are now shown in the function browser.
 - 'Plot Current Preview' plots input if a fit has yet to be calculated and is disabled if no input workspace has been provided.

 Bugfixes